 As it turns out, Larry Wachowski (now Lana) is transgender.
 Rumors began to circulate in the early 2000s that Lana was transgender, but the siblings kept this information private until after Lana’s transition in 2008.
 The earliest publication to mention Lana by her new moniker, and to refer to the siblings simply as ‘The Wachowskis,’ occurred in 2010.
 She has been very active in the transgender community ever since, eventually receiving The Human Rights Campaign’s ‘Visibility’ Award.

-Casting the character proved to be challenging; time and budget constraints eventually motivated the Wachowskis to abandon this concept, and androgynous Switch was developed, with a pretty ‘on-the-nose’ name.
-The fact that the character Switch was written in the manner it was, however, clearly points to the very real possibility that The Wachowskis were working through their own gender identity circumstances, and reflects how meticulously constructed the first Matrix film was assembled (and why that first film continues to be a contemporary classic).
+Casting the character proved to be challenging; finding a male actor and female actor that could be made to resemble each other closely proved nearly impossible.
+Time and budget constraints eventually motivated the Wachowskis to abandon this concept, and the androgynous character of Switch that we see in the film was developed, with a pretty ‘on-the-nose’ name.
+The fact that the character of Switch was written in the manner it was, however, clearly points to the very real possibility that The Wachowskis were working – whether consciously or unconsciously – through their own gender identity circumstances, and reflects how meticulously the first Matrix film was assembled (and why that first film continues to be a contemporary classic).